basic02/navigator-ext/README.md

 # Navigator SDK Extension Package

 Navigator SDK provides Java development toolkit for metadata extraction and writing.
-But after using Navigator SDK, there are several limitations:
+But after using Navigator SDK, there are several limitations found:

 1. The metadata model can only be registered through Java Annotation (@MClass, @MProperty, @MRelation).
 2. The metadata write interface does not support writing managed metadata directly to the specified entity.